Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: The Higgs mechanism in the geometry-first formulation

 \section{The Higgs mechanism in the geometry-first formulation}

-The proof, they say, is in the eating of the pudding.
-So here, to prove that the geometry-first perspective embodied by the VB-POV is sufficiently different to the PFB-POV to merit attention, I will provide a stand-alone derivation of the (classical) Higgs mechanism.
+In the standard presentation (see, e.g.,~\cite[Ch.~2]{Tong_SM},~\cite[Ch.~10.3]{Bleecker}), the Higgs mechanism is usually described in the language of spontaneous symmetry breaking.
+One is then compelled to invoke stabilisers, quotients of groups, Killing forms on Lie algebras, Goldstone’s theorem, among other tools.
+In this section I outline an equivalent treatment, differing only in that it is phrased entirely in the language of vector bundles; the essential structure becomes visible without appeal to symmetry.
+It also shows that avoiding explicit symmetry need not produce unwieldy proofs (a common objection to some reformulations; e.g.\ the Einstein algebra formulation of general relativity \citep{Geroch1972}).

-In the standard presentation (cf. e.g. \cite[Ch.
-2]{Tong_SM}, the Higgs mechanism is often described in terms of spontaneous symmetry breaking, and one must employ Goldstone\rq{}s theorem, gauge fixing (e.g.~unitary gauge), etc. I give a brief overview of that presentation in Appendix \ref{app:Higgs}.
-Here I will outline an alternative approach, phrased purely in the geometric language of vector bundles, which makes the essential structure transparent without appeal to symmetry-breaking jargon.
+In Section \ref{sec:Higgs_field}, I begin with the geometric account of mass acquisition for vector bosons, where the relevant structure is the affine space of covariant derivatives.
+The Higgs field will here be treated as a fixed background section, without dynamics.
+In Section \ref{sec:Higgs_dyn}, I then incorporate the Higgs potential and its dynamics, to recover the mass acquisition mechanism for the Higgs itself, now formulated purely in vector-bundle geometry.